Top 10 Countries with Highest and Lowest Minimum Wage in the World

 2. Luxembourg

-Offshore banking haven and a major financial center of the world, the princely state Luxembourg ranks second on the list of countries that pay the highest minimum wage.
+Offshore banking haven and a major financial center of the world, Luxembourg ranks second on the list of countries that pay the highest minimum wage.
 A worker in Luxembourg can expect at least $11.80 per hour.

 3. France

 Despite slower GDP and economic growth due to problems facing the European Union, the minimum wage in France stands at $11.50 per hour.
-However, this figure shouldn’t come as surprise since cost of living in France, especially urban centers of the country, are exceptionally high.
+This should not come as surprise since cost of living in France, especially urban centers, is exceptionally high.

 4. Germany

 Although the economic powerhouse of European Union, the minimum wage in Germany stands at $10.90 per hour.
-This doesn’t mean that Germans are stingy paymasters.
+This does not mean Germans are stingy paymasters.
 This minimum wage is adequate for any worker in Germany to lead a decent life because the state provides a lot of benefits free for its citizens.

 5. Belgium